easolhq/easolhq.github.io/docs/pricing_and_payments/deposits.md

 {% endif %}
 ```
 {% endraw %}

+> Note: Experiences in a series will all have 1 departure date.
+So `series.featured_variant.product.deposit.due_date` will return a date but this should not be shown in the series summary, as it will be the due date for the specific product rather than relating to the series generally.

 You may wish to display the deposit amount for each variant or extra when looping through them:
 {% raw %}